villa renovation

 Villas

-• Impressive facades: Symmetrical layouts, ornate detailing, and imposing entrances.
+• Impressive facades: Symmetrical layouts, ornate detailing, imposing entrances.

-• High ceilings: Creating a sense of space and grandeur.
+• High ceilings: A sense of space that modern builds rarely match.

-• Large sash windows: Allowing ample natural light and often featuring decorative details.
+• Large sash windows: Natural light and decorative detail, though single-glazed and draughty.

 Bungalows

-• Characterful details: Such as leadlight windows, tiled fireplaces, and decorative ceiling roses.
+• Characterful details: Leadlight windows, tiled fireplaces, decorative ceiling roses.

-See more: Historic Bungalow home renovation – See full details + Pictures (Epsom)
+See more: Historic bungalow renovation — full details and photos (Epsom)

-Modern renovation of a historic Bungalow in Epsom with modern accents
+Modern renovation of a historic Epsom bungalow with contemporary accents

 Did you know?
-Many New Zealand homes blend elements of both villa and bungalow styles, creating unique and charming properties.
+Many New Zealand homes blend elements of both villa and bungalow styles, creating properties that don’t fit neatly into either category.

-Read more: Your Guide to Building Consent works (NZ) for Home Renovations in Auckland 2024
+Read more: Your Guide to Building Consent for Home Renovations in Auckland 2024

 1. Planning Your Renovation